212335313/Financial-Institutions-App/README.md

 To check this app -

 Clone this app using git clone url https://github.com/bhagyashri-t/Financial-Institutions-App.git
+After cloning, it can be checked on Apache or any other local server.

 Note -